michaelballantyne/hosted-minikanren/docs/developer_guide.md

 - More powerful extensions
 - More powerful extension hooks-stream abstraction? extensible unify?
 - Additional optimizations
+- Consider: export miniKanren goals like `fail` in the mk binding space?

 PR's welcome!
 Easiest way to join in is to just email one of the ICFP paper authors!